iamjohnnyli/data-analyst-notebook-docker/README.md

 ### BUILD ONE BASED ON DOCKERFILE

-In terminal, direct to the folder that contains the dockerfile and run the following command:
+In the terminal, direct to the folder that contains the dockerfile and run the following command:
 ```sh
 docker build -t data-analyst-notebook .
 ```
 Don't forget the "." at the end. data-analyst-notebook is the name of the image.
-You can change to what ever you prefer.
+You can change to whatever you prefer.

 ## START SERVER
 I use following code to start server: